cpeditor/cpeditor.github.io/content/docs/setup/_index.ru.md

 ## Setup CF Tool

-In order to submit Codeforces problems in CP Editor, you need to install [CF Tool](https://github.com/xalanq/cf-tool).
+To submit Codeforces problems in CP Editor, you need to install [CF Tool](https://github.com/xalanq/cf-tool).

 You can add it to your system PATH to use it directly, or you can set the path to it in [Preferences->Extensions->CF Tool](../preferences/extensions/_index.ru.md#cf-tool).